 Kaz was confident and brash.
 Darren timid and mindful.
 Darren hid, where Kaz would jest and jibe.
 Darren wasn’t attracted to the person.
 He revered the personality.
 The ease with which Kaz could be around other people.

 Yet Kaz kept Darren in the loop.
 The few friends Darren had he had because of Kaz.
 Or at least that’s how Darren saw it.
-The nativity of youth had yet to leave him.
+The naivety of youth had yet to leave him.

 Even as Darren’s eyes gazed upon Kaz’s body he promised himself he wouldn’t let Kaz talk him into this again.
 Not while he was seeing her.
 Darren was jealous, he wanted Kaz to himself but wouldn’t break the unspoken rule.